FC: By: Shelbi Bailey

 14: Grocery List

-15: My total grocery bill for this month was $153.00.
-I purchased items in the following categories: snacks, lunch, dinner, home, and other.
-A majority of my funds were spent in the home category because I needed to buy some items that I didn't have at my house like: toilet paper and trash bags.
-I believe that this list will be sufficient in feeding myself for a full month.
-In drafting this grocery list, I learned that even for just one person to buy food for a month, it is very expensive.
+15: My total grocery bill for this month was $183.
+I purchased items in the following categories: drinks - $15, lunch, dinner - $27, household - $38, personal - $60, and other - $43.
+A majority of my funds were spent in the personal category on items such as toothpaste, shampoo, conditioner, straightener, and blow dryer.
+I believe that part of this list will be sufficient enough to get me through a full month.
+In drafting this grocery list, I learned that some of the things I have to have and eat isn't cheap!

 18: Budget Reflection